-IDC Roundtable with the Press on USCIRF’s 2021 Report on International Religious FreedomEvent scheduled for Wednesday, April 21, 2021
+IDC Roundtable with the Press on USCIRF’s 2021 Report on International Religious FreedomEvent happened on Wednesday, April 21, 2021

 The United States Commission on International Religious Freedom will officially launch its 2021 report highlighting the world’s worst violators against the right of worship and belief on April 21 at 2:00 p.m.
 Eastern time.

-IDC will host an on-the-record Q&A with reporters at 4:00pm.
-Speakers will review the report and share their initial thoughts in brief opening statements.
-Reporters will then have the opportunity to reach out to speakers for on-the-record comments regarding USCIRF’s report.
+IDC hosted an on-the-record Q&A with reporters at 4:00pm.
+Speakers reviewed the report and shared their initial thoughts in brief opening statements.

 Countries of Special Interest: